 - You were sanctioned at work for wearing clothing compatible with your gender identity.

 If you believe you are the victim of sexual orientation or gender identity discrimination in the workplace, call the Philadelphia employment law firm of Sidney L. Gold & Associates, P.C. today at 215-569-1999, or contact us online,. for a free assessment of your discrimination claim with a qualified PA employment attorney.
 We understand the rights and remedies afforded to you under the federal laws, as well as the state and local protections available in Pennsylvania and New Jersey.
-Our NJ employment lawyers will work tirelessly to ensure that the wrongs suffered by you are remedied and you are compensated to the full extent provided for under the law.
+Our Philadelphia discrimination lawyers will work tirelessly to ensure that the wrongs suffered by you are remedied and you are compensated to the full extent provided for under the law.